fbpx

 Emily Yerty

-I’m a first grade teacher who believes in creating a classroom kids love and activities that keep them engaged all day!
+I’m a teacher who believes in creating a classroom kids love and activities that keep them engaged all day!

 26 Responses